 Despite these disparate starting points, the three of us quickly found common ground.
 We shared a mutual interest in building and amplifying interesting sounds.
 We spent our first classes learning the rudiments of musical circuitry, discussed sound and our approaches to it, and creating interesting noises.
 We spent time playing with Hex-Schmitt Triggers, placing contact microphones on strings and in fans, and plugging everything we possibly could into a mixer.

 Through those first classes, I gained a greater appreciation for ambient sound.
-I spent much more time than I ever had previously listening to atonal, arrhythmic sounds.
+I spent more time than ever before listening to atonal, arrhythmic sounds.
 We discussed at length the timbre of different buzzes, beeps, and bloops.
-The sounds which we spent time with did have complex rhythmic and tonal qualities.
+The sounds with which we spent time did have complex rhythmic and tonal qualities.
 They were sounds which are used as part of a developed aesthetic whose musical identity is very different from ambience.
 Still, the sounds which we studied shared one key characteristic with ambient sound: most people wouldn't consider them music.

 Still, after amplifying various fans with contact mics, I can’t help but notice the differences in the sounds they create.
 Some fans sound much nicer than others.
 Fans make a humming noise that is distinctively musical.
 Fans often contain interesting polyrhythms.
 Fans are a genre unto themselves.
 Furthermore, fans are only one out of a number of underappreciated genres.
 Throughout the day, our sonic environment is constant and evolving.
 We very rarely experience complete silence.
 We are surrounded by ‘music’ only a small percentage of the day.
 All sound is made of the same basic elements.
 ‘Musical-ness’ is subjective.
 By learning to appreciate the musical qualities of every sound, we can always be hearing a song.

 Box 1: UV Sensitive Hex Schmitt Trigger Coupled to Distortion through Contact Mic